 Counseling Degrees & Licenses in Hawaii

 The state of Hawaii is unique among the member states of the United States of America due to its location, history, and multicultural populace.
-Polynesian and Asian cultures exert significant influence within the state population.
-Comprising a group of islands spread across a large expanse of the Pacific Ocean, Hawaii’s geographical isolation and island economic model pose particular obstacles to those seeking both to receive mental health care and those seeking training to enter the counseling profession.
+Polynesian and Asian cultures exert significant influence on the state population.
+Hawaii consists of a group of islands spread across a large expanse of the Pacific Ocean.
+Its geographical isolation and island economic model pose particular obstacles to those seeking to receive mental health care and those seeking training to enter the counseling profession.

 The current status of Hawaii’s mental healthcare system includes both positive and negative indicators.
 The 2023 State of Mental Health in America report noted that the prevalence of mental illness among the population of Hawaii is very low compared to other states.